divory2/WP-project-1/README.md

-# 🎯 Jeopardy Game - Pure PHP Version
+# 🎯 Jeopardy Showdown - Pure PHP Version

-A server-side rendered Jeopardy game built with **PHP, HTML, and CSS only** - no JavaScript required!
+A server-side rendered Jeopardy Showdown built with **PHP, HTML, and CSS only** - no JavaScript required!

 ## Features